top of page

 ABOUT THE ISSUE

-The most important goal of our organization is to educate the frighteningly unaware teenage generation about what's happening in Israel and Palestine.
-We want to instill in young minds the magnitude of this conflict and, as a result, the need to help through donations toward peace.
+The most important goal of our organization is to educate the unaware teenage generation about the conflict between Israel and Palestine.
+We want to emphasize to young minds the importance of this conflict and the need for peace.
 Below, you can find resources to learn more about the issue yourself.
-Head over to the speaking page if your organization wants a more in-depth speaker.
+Please note that our timeline work ended in 2020.
+We are currently working on updating the timeline to reflect events from 2021 to the current day.

 100% (3).png